ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.sql/README.md

     console.log(`In last 30 days the consumption was ${result.result} kWh`);
 });
 ```
-If the counter will be replaced it will be calculated too.
+If the counter device will be replaced it will be calculated too.

 ## History Logging Management via Javascript
 The adapter supports enabling and disabling of history logging via JavaScript and also retrieving the list of enabled data points with their settings.

 ### enable
 The message requires to have the "id" of the data point.
-Additionally optional "options" to define the data point specific settings:
+Additionally, optional "options" to define the data point specific settings:

 ```
 sendTo('sql.0', 'enableHistory', {